“The greatest trick the devil ever pulled was convincing the world that he doesn’t exist.” - T.U.S.

 Robert and his girlfriend Lauren B. were seen arguing in a semi-crowded park.
 A third person was seen standing next to Lauren, whispering to her as the couple argued.
 Lauren pulled a revolver out of her handbag and shot Robert point blank in the forehead.
 As soon as the gun was shot, the third person disappeared.

 Every witness recited the same story.
 Every one saw the person standing next to Lauren B. during the argument.
 Each witness was too busy watching the couple arguing to give an accurate description of the third person.
 Everyone watched Lauren shoot Robert and then watched Robert fall to the ground.
 When they looked back up Lauren was standing alone.
 Witnesses said she looked surprised.

 According to reports on the incident, law-enforcement officers on patrol in the park quickly rushed over to arrest Lauren, who had dropped the gun and was standing in the same spot, staring at the dead body of her former boyfriend.

 The district attorney sentenced Lauren B. to murder in a closed-door trial.
 Witnesses wanting a resolution on the third person and possible co-conspirator were silenced and forced to keep quiet about the incident.
 The local media suddenly dropped the case and the story went cold.

 We tracked down a witness from the case who asked to remain nameless.
-Apparently the government has been keeping tabs on the witnesses even after the trial was over.
+Apparently the government has been keeping tabs on the witnesses, even after the trial had ended.
 The ones who spoke out about the shadiness of the situation were harassed by government attorneys and audits.
 The witness said they were told that they were falsely remembering the situation, which is strange since everyone gave the same story.